 This pancake recipe with oat milk is easy to customize.
 Try one of these simple variations!

-- Toppings: Banana slices, fresh fruit or this breakfast fruit salad, chocolate chips, fresh berries, granola, chopped nuts, peanut butter, and coconut whipped cream are great options!
+- Toppings: Banana slices, fresh fruit or this breakfast fruit salad, chocolate chips, fresh berries, granola, chopped nuts, apple curd, peanut butter, and coconut whipped cream are great options!

 - Blueberry Pancakes: Stir fresh blueberries into the batter.
 Avoid frozen blueberries since they release too much liquid when cooked.